uabluerail/indexer/README.md

 ## System requirements

-NOTE: all of this is valid as of April 2024, when Bluesky has ~5.5M accounts, ~1.2B records total, and average daily peak of ~100 commits/s.
+NOTE: all of this is valid as of December 2024, when Bluesky has ~24M accounts, ~4.7B records total, and average daily peak of ~1000 commits/s.

+* Local PLC mirror.
+Without it you'll get throttled hard all the time.
+So go to https://github.com/bsky-watch/plc-mirror and set it up now.
+It'll need a few hours to replicate everything and become useable.
+* 32GB of RAM, but the more the better, obviously.
 * One decent SATA SSD is plenty fast to keep up.
 Preferably a dedicated one (definitely not the same that your system is installed on).
 There will be a lot of writes happening, so the total durability of the disk will be used up at non-negligible rate.
-* 16GB of RAM, but the more the better, obviously.
-* ZFS with compression enabled is highly recommended, but not strictly necessary.
-    * Compression will cut down on IO bandwidth quite a bit, as well as on used disk space.
-On a compressed FS the whole database takes up about 270GB, without compression - almost 3 times as much.
+* XFS is mandatory to get a decent performance out of ScyllaDB.

+With a SATA SSD dedicated to ScyllaDB it can handle about 6000 commits/s from firehose.
+The actual number you'll get might be lower, if your CPU is not fast enough.

 ## Overview of components